 There are various formats and types of content you can try.
 For example, blog posts, infographics, videos and templates.
 See types of content for marketing.

 Plan, manage and publish

-Plan to publish your content throughout the year with an editorial calendar.
-This will help you spread out your content over time and ensure it’s topical.
-For example, if you are a gift retailer you could publish a blog post on ‘romantic present ideas’ before Valentine’s day.
+Plan to publish your content throughout the year with a content calendar.
+This will help you spread out your content over time and ensure it's topical.
+For example, if you are a gift retailer you could publish a blog post on 'romantic present ideas' before Valentine's Day.